-The tool bar provides an Acquisition (see page 28) button to configure the application to acquire data, a Signal Path (see page 38) button to set signal path conditions, an Analysis (see page 48) button to change settings that affect how measurements are made and displayed, and a Mask test (see page 80) button to set the mask test parameters.
+The tool bar provides an Acquisition (see page 29) button is to configure the application to acquire data, a Signal Path (see page 39) button is to set signal path conditions, an Analysis (see page 50) button to change settings that affect how measurements are made and displayed, and a Mask test (see page 88) button is to set the mask test parameters.

 NOTE.
 The Acquisition settings must be set before starting an acquisition cycle.
 You can modify the Signal Path and Analysis settings without the need to reacquire data.
 You can also change the Mask Test without the need to reacquire data.
+Use the Sequence button it to have the acquisition and processing of data run continuously (free run) or stop after one cycle is complete.